 Youle Huangshancha (Youle Forest Tea)

-This forest-grown tea comes from old growth trees that grow largely untended in their natural environment.
+This forest-grown tea comes from old-growth trees on Youle Mountain that grow largely untended in their natural environment.

 - Tea Origin